 The following medicinal products are NOT to be co-administered with Ketorolac Injection:NSAIDs/Aspirin: Ketorolac should not be used with other NSAIDs including cyclooxygenase-2 selective inhibitors or in patients receiving aspirin because of the increased risk of inducing serious NSAID-related adverse effects (see section 4.3).
 Thromboxane: Ketorolac inhibits platelet aggregation, reduces thromboxane concentrations and prolongs bleeding time.
 Unlike the prolonged effects from aspirin, platelet function returns to normal within 24-48 hours after Ketorolac is discontinued.Anticoagulants: Ketorolac injection is contraindicated in combination with anti-coagulants, such as warfarin since co-administration may cause an enhanced anti-coagulant effect (see section 4.3).
 Although studies do not indicate a significant interaction between ketorolac and warfarin or heparin the concurrent use of ketorolac and therapy that affects haemostasis, including therapeutic doses of anticoagulation therapy (warfarin) prophylactic low-dose heparin (2500-5000 units 12-hourly) and dextrans may be associated with an increased risk of bleeding.Lithium: In patients receiving lithium, there is a possible inhibition of renal lithium clearance, leading to an increase in plasma lithium concentration with some prostaglandin synthesis-inhibiting drugs.
 Cases of increased lithium plasma concentrations during ketorolac therapy have been reported.
 Probenecid should not be administered concurrently with ketorolac because of decreased plasma clearance and volume of distribution of ketorolac leading to increases in ketorolac plasma concentrations and half-life.
 Mifepristone: NSAIDs should not be used for eight to twelve days after mifepristone administration as NSAIDs can reduce the effects of mifepristone.Oxpentifylline: When ketorolac is administered concurrently with oxpentifylline, there is an increased tendency to bleeding.

 The following medicinal products in combination with Ketorolac, are to be co-administered with caution:Diuretics: Ketorolac Solution for injection reduced the diuretic response to furosemide, in normovolaemic healthy subjects by approximately 20%, so particular care should be taken in patients with cardiac decompensation.
 Co-administration with diuretics can lead to a reduced diuretic effect, and increase the risk of nephrotoxicity of NSAIDs.Diuretics and Antihypertensives: NSAIDs may reduce the effect of diuretics and antihypertensive medicinal products.
 The risk of acute renal insufficiency, which is usually reversible, may be increased in some patients with compromised renal function (e.g. dehydrated patients or elderly patients) when ACE inhibitors and/or angiotensin II receptor antagonists are combined with NSAIDs.
 Therefore, the combination should be administered with caution, especially in the elderly.
 Patients should be adequately titrated and consideration should be given to monitoring renal function after initiation of concomitant therapy, and periodically thereafter.Cardiac glycosides: NSAIDs may exacerbate cardiac failure, reduce GFR and increase plasma cardiac glycoside levels when co-administered with cardiac glycosides.Methotrexate: Caution is advised when methotrexate is administered concurrently, since some prostaglandin synthesis inhibiting drugs have been reported to reduce the clearance of methotrexate, and thus possibly enhance its toxicity.
 Ciclosporin: As with all NSAIDs caution is advised when ciclosporin is co-administered because of the increased risk of nephrotoxicity.Corticosteroids: As with all NSAIDs, caution should be taken when co-administering with cortico-steroids because of the increased risk of gastro-intestinal ulceration or bleeding (see section 4.4).Quinolone antibiotics: Animal data indicate that NSAIDs can increase the risk of convulsions associated with quinolone antibiotics.
 Patients taking NSAIDs and quinolones may have an increased risk of developing convulsions.Anti-platelet agents and selective serotonin reuptake inhibitors (SSRIs): There is an increased risk of gastrointestinal bleeding (see section 4.4) when anti-platelet agents and SSRIs are combined with NSAIDs.Tacrolimus: There is a possible risk of nephrotoxicity when NSAIDS are given with tacrolimus.Zidovudine: NSAIDs given with zidovudine increase the risk of haematological toxicity.
 There is evidence of an increased risk of haematoma in HIV(+) haemophiliacs receiving concurrent treatment with zidovudine and ibuprofen.Digoxin: Ketorolac tromethamine does not alter digoxin protein binding.
 In vitro studies indicated that at therapeutic concentrations of salicylate (300µg/ml), the binding of ketorolac was reduced from approximately 99.2% to 97.5%, representing a potential two-fold increase in unbound ketorolac plasma concentrations.
 Therapeutic concentrations of digoxin, warfarin, ibuprofen, naproxen, piroxicam, paracetamol, phenytoin and tolbutamide did not alter ketorolac protein binding.
 Ketorolac has been shown to reduce the need for concomitant opioid analgesia when it is given for the relief of postoperative pain.Oral administration of Ketorolac Tablets after a high-fat meal resulted in decreased peak and delayed time-to-peak concentrations of ketorolac by about 1 hour.
 Antacids did not affect the extent of absorption.There is no evidence in animal or human studies that ketorolac trometamol induces or inhibits the hepatic enzymes capable of metabolising itself or other drugs.
 Hence ketorolac would not be expected to alter the pharmacokinetics of other drugs due to enzyme induction or inhibition mechanisms.

-Pregnancy:Inhibition of prostaglandin synthesis may adversely affect the pregnancy and/or the embryo/foetal development.
+Pregnancy:In view of the known effects of NSAIDs on the foetal cardiovascular system (risk of closure of the ductus arteriosus) ketorolac is contraindicated during pregnancy, labour or delivery.
+The safety of ketorolac during human pregnancy has not been established.
+There was no evidence of teratogenicity in rats or rabbits studied at maternally-toxic doses of ketorolac.
+Prolongation of the gestation period and/or delayed parturition were seen in the rat.
+Congenital abnormalities have been reported in association with NSAID administration in man, however these are low in frequency and do not follow any discernible pattern.Inhibition of prostaglandin synthesis may adversely affect the pregnancy and/or the embryo/foetal development.
 Data from epidemiological studies suggest an increased risk of miscarriage and of cardiac malformation and gastroschisis after use of a prostaglandin synthesis inhibitor in early pregnancy.
 The absolute risk for cardiovascular malformation was increased from less than 1%, up to approximately 1.5 %.
 The risk is believed to increase with dose and duration of therapy.
 In animals, administration of a prostaglandin synthesis inhibitor has been shown to result in increased pre- and post-implantation loss and embryo-foetal lethality.
 In addition, increased incidences of various malformations, including cardiovascular, have been reported in animals given a prostaglandin synthesis inhibitor during the organogenetic period.
-During pregnancy, all prostaglandin synthesis inhibitors may expose the foetus to: - cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension);- renal dysfunction, which may progress to renal failure with oligo-hydroamniosis; the mother and the neonate, at the end of pregnancy, to:- possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses.- inhibition of uterine contractions resulting in delayed or prolonged labour.
-Consequently, ketorolac is contraindicated during the third trimester of pregnancy.Ketorolac crosses the placenta to the extent of approximately 10%.See section 4.4 regarding female fertility.
+During pregnancy, all prostaglandin synthesis inhibitors may expose the foetus to: - cardiopulmonary toxicity (with premature closure of the ductus arteriosus and pulmonary hypertension);- renal dysfunction, which may progress to renal failure with oligo-hydroamniosis; the mother and the neonate, at the end of pregnancy, to:- possible prolongation of bleeding time, an anti-aggregating effect which may occur even at very low doses.- inhibition of uterine contractions resulting in delayed or prolonged labour.Ketorolac crosses the placenta to the extent of approximately 10%.See section 4.4 regarding female fertility.

 Lactation:Ketorolac and its metabolites have been shown to pass into the foetus and milk of animals.
 Ketorolac has been detected in human milk at low concentrations therefore ketorolac is contra-indicated in mothers who are breast-feeding.